Multivariate Kawtchouk polynomials as Birth and Death polynomials: Multivariate Krawtchouk polynomials

 \subsubsection{$n=2$ Case}

 The situation is most clearly seen when $n=2$.
 In this case the two eigenvalues are the roots of the characteristic equation

-When $q_1=q_2=q$, the eigenvalues are rational,
+When $p_1=p_2=p$, the eigenvalues are rational,

-and the singular situation occurs.
+and the singular situation occurs, $\lambda_1-1/p=0$.
 That is, the general formula \eqref{Pm} fails.
 In this case, the degree 1 solution of $\widetilde{\mathcal H}$ \eqref{HthnKr} corresponding to the eigenvalue $\lambda_1$ is

 That is the constant part is vanishing and the assumption that degree one solutions have unit constant part \eqref{deg1form} simply fails.
-The situation is similar for general $n$ as stated by the following \begin{theo} When some of the parameters $\{q_i\}$ coincide, the hypergeometric formula \eqref{Pm} for the $n$-variate Krawtchouk polynomials does not apply.
-But the solutions of the difference equations $\widetilde{\mathcal H}$ \eqref{HthnKr} still constitute the $n$-variate orthogonal polynomials. \end{theo} This is rather easy to see.
-If $q_j=q_k=q$, the matrix $qI_n-F(p,q)$ \eqref{chareq} has the $j$-th column $-p_j(1,2,\ldots,1)^T$ and $k$-th column $-p_k(1,2,\ldots,1)^T$, thus the characteristic polynomial $\mathcal{F}(\lambda)$ vanishes at $\lambda=q$.
-When there are $k$ identical $q_i$'s exist, $\mathcal{F}(\lambda)$ has a factor $(\lambda-q)^{k-1}$. \begin{rema} It is a big challenge to derive a general formula of $n$-variate Krawtchouk polynomials including all these exceptional cases. \end{rema} \begin{prop}{\bf $n=2$ Rational Case} As is clear from \eqref{2eig2}, for $q_1=q$, $q_2=q+2(p_1-p_2)$, the eigenvalues are rational $\lambda_1=q+p_1-p_2$, $\lambda_2=q+2p_1$ and the 2-variate Krawtchouk polynomials have rational coefficients only
+The situation is similar for general $n$ as stated by the following \begin{theo} When some of the parameters $\{p_i\}$ coincide, the hypergeometric formula \eqref{Pm} for the $n$-variate Krawtchouk polynomials does not apply.
+But the solutions of the difference equations $\widetilde{\mathcal H}$ \eqref{HthnKr} still constitute the $n$-variate orthogonal polynomials.
+In other words, the hypergeometric formula \eqref{Pm} requires all distinct probability parameters $\{p_i\}$. \end{theo} This is rather easy to see.
+If $p_j=p_k=p$, the matrix $p^{-1}I_n-F(p)$ \eqref{chareq} has the $j$-th and $k$-th column $-(1,1,\ldots,1)^T$, thus the characteristic polynomial $\mathcal{F}(\lambda)$ vanishes at $\lambda=p^{-1}$.
+When there exist $k$ identical $p_i$'s, $\mathcal{F}(\lambda)$ has a factor $(\lambda-p_i^{-1})^{k-1}$. \begin{theo} {\bf Distinct parameters $\{p_j\}$ are necessary}\\ All the parameters $\{p_j\}$ must be distinct for the hypergeometric formula \eqref{Pm} for the $n$-variate Krawtchouk polynomials to hold. \end{theo} \begin{rema} It is a big challenge to derive a general formula of $n$-variate Krawtchouk polynomials including all these exceptional cases. \end{rema}